Yutong-Ye/Wish-to-Visit/journals/jonathan.md

 ##At least one ah-ha! moment that you had during your coding, however small

 Learning about the pipeline feature when making merge requests and how I need to follow flake8 practice despite what the documentation code has

+3/8/2024 - Friday

+##A list of features/issues that you worked on and who you worked with, if applicable

+Worked on back and frontend auth with Ronnie.
+Having an issue with logging in and receiving a 401 error.

+##A reflection on any design conversations that you had

+Because we were working on the backend the majority of the time and when we did work with the frontend it was all about functionality and not design in nature.

+##At least one ah-ha! moment that you had during your coding, however small

+Using the developer tools with more confidence and being able to troubleshoot and debug code.

+3/14/2024 - Thursday

+##A list of features/issues that you worked on and who you worked with, if applicable

+Conntecting to the REST Countries API and allowing for the data to show up on the frontend.
+Also implemented a search feature to filter down the country list.

+##A reflection on any design conversations that you had

+About if the countries should be rendered as cards in bootstrap or look into tailwind.

+##At least one ah-ha! moment that you had during your coding, however small

+Learning how to implement an API without explicit instructions.